wessenstam/gts2021-prep/phase5/phase5.rst

 - Check the registration the deployed MariaDB in Era
 - Get the API calls for Clone the Production environment MariaDB database server if it doesn't exist
-- Update the runapp.sh script
+- Create a developer's version of the runapp.sh script
-- If it does exist, refresh the database content so we have the latest Database entries from the production MariaDB database
+- If a clone of the production database doesn't exist, create a clone of the database

 .. note::

   Estimated time **45-60 minutes**

 Check MariaDB registration in Era
 ---------------------------------